isaaclo123/transcriber-bot/README.md

 transcriber_bot.
 Additional applications include helping people on reddit read the contents of reddit image posts if imgur is blocked, or potentially helping vision-impaired reddit users (using text-to-speech browsers) read the contents of images.

+## Bugs

+* Only some imgur albums work.
+It appears imgur links with "gallery" work (https://imgur.com/gallery/2OMsd), but not other links, such as (https://imgur.com/a/NyHaeak)